-Since 2012, the award-winning non-profit PositiveNegatives has been producing literary comics about contemporary social and human rights issues, including conflict, migration and asylum.
+Since 2012, the award-winning non-profit PositiveNegatives has been producing literary comics, animations and podcasts about contemporary social and human rights issues, including conflict, racism, migration and asylum.
 We combine ethnographic research with illustration and photography, adapting personal testimonies into art, advocacy and education materials.

 PositiveNegatives has worked extensively with a range of organisations such as The Guardian, Open Society Foundations (OSF), BBC, The Nobel Peace Centre, Overseas Development Institute (ODI) and the United Nations (UN), and with leading academic institutions such as; Harvard South Asia Centre, School of Oriental and African Studies (SOAS) and University of Sussex.

 Narratives are adapted directly from first-hand interviews.
 Illustrations are based on photographs taken during field research.
 Names and identifying characteristics are altered, and testimony is rendered anonymous, freeing contributors to be candid even when discussing topics that are sensitive or have security implications.

 We adapt and dramatise the stories we are told but endeavour to convey our respondent’s experiences accurately.
 Where possible, draft scripts and illustrations are delivered to respondents for consultation before the work is committed to ensure that it is their story, not our adaptation of it.

 Our visual tools are used to increase impact, and build empathy and understanding around various important global topics with diverse international audiences.

 We are developing online applications and tools for teaching and advocacy that will combine illustrated story-telling with journalism, academic research, official reports and multimedia.